CharaChorder/docs/docs/Beta Releases.rst

 CC Lite S2 Fixes
 ~~~~~~~~~~~~~~~~

-Fixed swapped Right Shift and Quote keys
+Fixed swapped RIGHT SHIFT and Quote keys
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Right Shift typed a single quote, and the single quote key behaved as Right Shift.
+RIGHT SHIFT typed a single quote, and the single quote key behaved as RIGHT SHIFT.

 CC One Fixes
 ~~~~~~~~~~~~